 Will Cardano reach $10?

 Cardano hitting $10 is a long shot.
 Its all-time high was around $3.10 back in 2021, so $10 would mean more than tripling that peak.
-From current prices, that’s over a 13x jump.
+At current prices, that’s an over 13x jump.
 While crypto can be unpredictable, that would need massive adoption and a bull run far beyond what we saw in 2021.

 Will Cardano reach $50?